Cubium/CppTutorial/3-IfStatements/readme.md

 ```

 Compile and run this program.
 What happened?
-You saw multiple lines print on your screen and you are probably wondering why that is.
-Well try and break it down.
+You should see multiple lines print on your screen.
+Let's break it down.
 Why did multiple lines print out?
 Well that is because of two things: The first, is because I used nothing but `if` statements.
-Remember what I said could happen?
-If you don't write your logic out carefully, then you can have some really wonky stuff go on with your code that you don't want to have happen.
+Remember how if statements work?
+If statements only skip to the end if they are a chain of `if`, `else if`, and `else`.
 Try playing with this code!
 Is there something you can do to make sure that only one line prints?

 # Challenge 3

 Now that you have an idea of what to do with if statements let's write a program using the previous knowledge that you have gained!

-Write a simply grading program with the following criteria:
+Write a simple grading program with the following criteria:

-user input from the command line into an integer called `score`. (`std::cin`)
+The user will input from the command line into a variable called `score`. (use `std::cin`)

-The program will report an output of a grade A if the score is above 95.
+The program will report the grade to be an `A` if the score is equal to or above 95.
 (Sundberg Standards xD)
-A grade B if the score is between 80 and 95.
+A `B` if the score is between 80 and 95.
-A grade C if the score is between 70 and 80.
+A `C` if the score is between 70 and 80.
-A grade D if the score is between 60 and 70.
+A `D` if the score is between 60 and 70.
-And a grade F for anything below 60.
+And an `F` for anything below 60.

+Ex:
+Enter your score: 94
+B
+Enter your score: 95
+A

 Have fun with it!
 And remember to submit your code on your branch!
 Reach out if you need any help!